MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Tutorials/StatelessGuestbook/README.md

 ### Clean up

-Don't do it if you canto do the next [tutorial](https://kubernetes.io/docs/tutorials/stateless-application/guestbook-logs-metrics-with-elk/).
+Don't do it if you will do this [tutorial](https://kubernetes.io/docs/tutorials/stateless-application/guestbook-logs-metrics-with-elk/) next.

 ```
 $: kubectl delete deployment -l app=redis